RealTreasury/GatherTogether/README.md

 ## Usage

 The project is now entirely static.
-All data for polls and the bingo leaderboard is stored directly in Firebase **Firestore** from the browser.
+All data for polls and the challenge leaderboard is stored directly in Firebase **Firestore** from the browser.
 Simply open `index.html` or visit the live GitHub Pages site and the app will connect to Firebase without any additional server setup.